Dallas Roberts

 introducing our missionaries...

-Looking back on their lives and years of ministry, they carry a confidence in the Lord’s faithfulness and His leading.
+Not long before, the Roberts shared with NCEM’s Northern Lights readers how, looking back on their lives and years of ministry, they carried a confidence in the Lord’s faithfulness and His leading.

 Both grew up in Christian homes, though Dallas was already six years old when his parents came to faith in Christ.
 It was, in fact, his dad’s eagerness to get to know the “God of the Book” that sparked his own interest in the Lord, says Dallas.
 Their family moved from their farm near Elnora, Alberta, so that his dad could attend Bible school.